 FROM THE ARTIST

-Instinctively tactile and sentimental, with an ongoing fascination with nature & found objects, I can still be found "rooting around" on the ground, gathering "precious finds" as I go.
+Instinctively tactile and sentimental, with an ongoing fascination with nature, I can still be found "rooting around" on the ground, gathering "precious finds" as I go.

-Places explored, the people encountered, the beauty of precious finds & the purity of raw, natural materials all play a part in the artworks I create.
+Places explored, the people encountered, the beauty of precious finds and the purity of raw, natural materials all play a part in the artworks I create.

-From the many contributing facets of my life & travels abroad - from gathering materials with vivid colors and textures, and immersing myself in the local people & culture - my project planning comes together.
+From the many contributing facets of my life and travels abroad - from gathering the finest global materials, while immersing myself in the local people & culture - my project planning comes together.
 With my plan in mind, the hands-on creating begins.

-Creating my mixed media sculptures feeds my love for working with many different art mediums & allows me to use the different techniques I have learned & taught over the years.
+Creating my mixed media sculptures feeds my love for working with many different art mediums and allows me to use the different techniques I have learned and taught over the years.

-All of the materials I use add, compliment & speak to each other, creating one unified, beautiful creation - growing together - making a statement together.
+All of the materials I use add, compliment and speak to each other, creating one unified, beautiful creation - growing together - making a statement together.